-46 These N2O emissions are referred to as "direct N2O emissions from soils" by the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
-47 Changes in organic fertilizer may significantly impact total soil organic carbon.
+These N2O emissions are referred to as "direct N2O emissions from soils" by the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.

+40 Changes in organic fertilizer may significantly impact total soil organic carbon.
 However, due to aerobic carbon decomposition, only a small fraction of the added organic fertilizer is transformed into a carbon pool that is stable during the permanence period (100 years).

 SSR Source Description Gas Included (I) or Excluded (E) Quantification Method Justification/Explanation 2.
-Leaching, Volatilization, and Runoff Leaching, volatilization, and runoff of applied nitrogen, followed by denitrification into $N_2O{-}^{48}$ N 2 O I IPCC emission factor methodology, as provided in Section 5.3.2 Also a primary effect of nitrogen management projects, this may be a significant portion of overall N 2 O emission reductions, due to the project's reduction in losses of total N from the project field.
-Secondary Effect Sources, Sinks, and Reservoirs 1 3.
+Leaching, Volatilization, and Runoff Leaching, volatilization, and runoff of applied nitrogen, followed by denitrification into N 2 O. N2O I IPCC emission factor methodology, as provided in Section 5.3.2 Also a primary effect of nitrogen management projects, this may be a significant portion of overall N 2 O emission reductions, due to the project's reduction in losses of total N from the project field.
+Secondary Effec t Sources, Sinks, and Reservoirs 3.
 GHG Emissions from Cultivation Equipment Fossil fuel emissions from equipment used for field preparation, seeding, fertilizer/pesticide/herbicide application, and harvest.
 CO 2 I Method in Section 5.4.1 Emissions may be significant if management requires an increase in the use of cultivation equipment or a change in the type of equipment required (e.g. increased number of fertilizer applications).
 Increased emissions due to project activity must be accounted for.
 Decreased emissions due to project activity are not accounted for, to be conservative and to avoid double counting under a cap (e.g. in regions such as California where emissions from transportation fuels will be capped).
-CH4 E N/A Excluded, as this emission source is assumed to be very small.
+CH 4 E N/A Excluded, as this emission source is assumed to be very small.
 N 2 O E N/A Excluded, as this emission source is assumed to be very small.
-4. GHG Emissions from Irrigation Changes to nutrient_nitrogen management practices may require changes to the field's irrigation system.
-As irrigation water pumping and transport requires energy, certain nutrient_nitrogen management changes may increase energy use for irrigation and lead to energy- related GHG emissions.
-CO 2 E N/A Excluded, as currently approved project activities are not expected allowed to result use irrigation, except in anemergencies, and as such any increase in water usage or changes to the irrigation system are not likely to be due to the project.
-N 2 O E CH4 E
+Changes to nitrogen management practices may require changes to the field's irrigation system.
+As irrigation water pumping and transport requires energy, certain nitrogen management changes may increase energy use for irrigation and lead to energy-related GHG emissions.
+CO 2 E N/A i Excluded, as currently approved project activities are not allowed to use irrigation, 4.
+GHG Emissions from Irrigation N 2 O E except in emergencies, and as such any increase in water usage or changes to the irrigation system are not likely to be due to the CH4 E project.

-48The IPCC National Inventory Guidelines refer to the N2O emissions from leaching, volatilization, and runoff (LVRO) as "indirect N2O emissions" because these emissions typically occur off-site due to denitrification of the N lost from the project site due to LVRO.- Reductions in "indirect N2O emissions" are still considered reductions in "primary effect" emissions because reducing N-losses from the project site is one of the primary goals of the approved project activity "(reducing N-rate-").
-Reductions of these "indirect" N2O emissions" are not to be confused with "indirect emission reductions" or "secondary effect emission reductions," (e.g. emission reductions occurring outside the control of the project participant).
+$^{41}$ The IPCC Guidelines for National Greenhouse Gas Inventories (2006) refer to the N2O emissions from leaching, volatilization, and runoff (LVRO) as "indirect N2O emissions" because these emissions typically occur offsite due to denitrification of the N lost from the project site due to LVRO.
+Reductions in "indirect N2O emissions" are still considered reductions in primary effect emissions because reducing N losses from the project site is one of the primary goals of the approved project activity (reducing N rate).
+Reductions of these "indirect N2O emissions" are not to be confused with "indirect emission reductions" or "secondary effect emission reductions," (e.g. emission reductions occurring outside the control of the project participant).
 To avoid confusion, this protocol refers to emissions from leaching, volatilization, and runoff as emissions from "LVRO," instead of "indirect N2O emissions."